createlogic/html-boilerplate/doc/html.md

 Boilerplate comes with a default set of icons (include favicon and one Apple Touch Icon) that you can use as a baseline to create your own.

-Please refer to the more detailed description in the [Extend section](extend.md) of these docs.

 ## Modernizr

 HTML5 Boilerplate uses a custom build of Modernizr.